zzhangjii/learning-library/oci-library/Foundational/Autonomous_Data_Warehouse/ADW_HOL.md

 - SQL Developer can be downloaded from http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html
 - A simple text editor like Notepad, vi or Sublime.

-## Practice-1: Download the text file
+## Practice-1: Download channel text file and install SQL Developer Tool

 1) Download the channel.txt file from this link: https://bit.ly/2NSNd4l and save it to your desktop.